saphir-lab/CSV-Anonymizer/README.md

 If the context of your analysis you need to perform some data quality verification, it starts to be difficult to achieve it for PII elements that have been hashed.
 In order to do a minimal verification base on the length of the value, extra option have been added to this script in order to:

 - Generate a second file (overview) with some statistics related to original data.
-This include following statistics **for each column** present in the CSV FIle:
+This includes following statistics **for each column** present in the CSV FIle:
   - Number of values provided (in order to see column with missing values).
   - Number of **unique** values.
   - The minimum length of value